paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

      SuperSecret123!
      ```
    - **"TargetS3Bucket"** is the name of a versioned S3 Bucket where your TLSPC Certificates will be deposited.
-     The Venafi One-Time Setup Template ensures that a default Bucket, named `venafi-tlspc-certificates-${AWS::AccountId}`, is available in your AWS account.
+     The Venafi One-Time Setup Template ensures that a default Bucket, named `venafi-tlspc-certificates-${AWS::AccountId}`, is available in your AWS Account.
      For the purpose of this workshop, we advise that you leave this parameter **BLANK**.
      ```
      ```